|Description || |

 This is a family smallholding and two primary-aged children will be present at weekends and during school holidays.
 Other families and pets are welcome by arrangement.

 Accommodation is in purpose-built outbuilding (insulated, with electricity) which can house a maximum of four people sharing (2 doubles), or extra places in summer in caravans.
 It has a compost toilet block for use by volunteers, and the main house is available for shower/bath facilities.
 One future project will be the construction of a solar shower for the volunteer accommodation.
 Smoking outside only please.
 Hosts are vegetarian/vegan.

-We would love some help with routine husbandry tasks with the birds and the garden.
-This would particularly suit a young person interested in veterinary medicine or avian husbandry but any practical skills are welcome, as we try to adjust the work to suit your skills.
-In the summer we grow vegetables and sometimes have groups of artists here to take advantage of the lovely setting.
+We would love some help with routine husbandry tasks with the birds and garden.
+This would particularly suit a young person interested avian husbandry but any practical skills are welcome, we try to adjust the work to suit your skills.
+In the summer we grow vegetables and sometimes have artist groups here to take advantage of the lovely setting.